DuleDudule/RAG-tutor/README.md

 By uploading the book using different strategies and choosing those collections on the chat page you can compare the quality of the answers.

 ### 5. Considerations
 - **Embedding model** - Different embedding models produce embeddings (vectors) of different sizes.
 If you use one model to process the book and save it to the vector database and then change the model later you might run into errors.
-Make sure to match the embedding model you pass to the vectorstore in the retrieval phase to the one used to ingest the document.
+Make sure to match the embedding model you you use for RAG the one used to ingest the document.
+The collections that come included with the project used the default qwen3-embedding:0.6b for ingesting so if you want to use them don't change the default model in the .env file.
+If you want to use an OpenAI hosted model for embedding you must first ingest the book using that model.
 - **RAG** - Answer quality changes drastically based on the capabilities of the LLM you use.
 For best results use the largest model your system can handle locally or the OpenAI api.
 If you're running a model localy make sure it supports "tool calling".
 That is how the llm interacts with the database.
+Sometimes a smaller model won't listen to instructions well and it responds to the user question from its own knowledge instead of using the data we ingested into the database.